Mani, Evros

 Mani (Μάνη) is a village and a community in the municipality of Didymoteicho in the Evros regional unit, Greece.
 It is situated near the left bank of the river Erythropotamos, 2 km west of Karoti, 4 km northeast of Kyani and 10 km northwest of Didymoteicho town centre.
-In 2011 its population was 385 for the village and 538 for the community, which includes the villages Evgeniko and Sitaria.
+In 2021 its population was 364 for the community, which includes the villages Evgeniko and Sitaria.
 Its elevation is 55 m.
-The current town of Mani was founded by Maniot Greeks who fought under the King of Greece against the Republic of Turkey and Kemal Atatürk during the 1920s.